Full range leadership model: Transactional

 In transactional leadership, leaders promote compliance by followers through both rewards and punishments.
 Unlike transformational leaders, those using the transactional approach are not looking to change the future, they aim to keep things the same.
 Transactional leaders pay attention to followers' work in order to find faults and deviations.
 Transactional leadership style may be appropriate in static environment, in mature industries, and in organisations that are performing well.

 A transactional leader follows the objective exchange of value between an employee's performance and the manager's response to it.
 The manager communicates clear requirements and goals to the employee and rewards achievements.
 Some authors define transactional leadership as a "conditional reward" – the definition of the goal is negotiated between the manager and the employee, and in the event of a successful performance by the employee, the reward promised by the manager is granted.

 Transformational

 In contrast to the two above leadership styles, transformational leadership follows a different, more long-term oriented philosophy: Short-term, egotistic goals, are substituted by long-term, higher-ranked values and ideals.
 This paradigm change usually increases commitment, self-confidence, and employee satisfaction.
-Transformational leadership style maybe appropriate in turbulent environments, in industries at the very start or end of their life cycles, in poorly performing organisations when there is a need to inspire a company to embrace major changes.
+Transformational leadership style may be appropriate in turbulent environments, in industries at the very start or end of their life cycles, in poorly performing organisations when there is a need to inspire a company to embrace major changes.
 Podsakoff and colleagues distinguish six dimensions of transformational leadership: